alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔸*Swift*
 * [ActiveLabel](https://github.com/optonaut/ActiveLabel.swift) - UILabel drop-in replacement supporting Hashtags (#), Mentions (@) and URLs (http://) written in Swift.
 * [AGTypewriterLabel](https://github.com/aivantg/AGTypewriterLabel) - Simple UILabel that displays text character by character as it would be typed by a typewriter.
+* [AnimatedMaskLabel](https://github.com/imjog/AnimatedMaskLabel) - Animated Mask Label is a nice gradient animated label.
+This is an easy way to add a shimmering effect to any view in your app.
+It is useful as an unobtrusive loading indicator.
 * [ASAttributedLabelNode](https://github.com/alex-alex/ASAttributedLabelNode)
 * [EFAutoScrollLabel](https://github.com/EyreFree/EFAutoScrollLabel) - A label which can scroll when text length beyond the width of label.
 * [GlitchLabel](https://github.com/kciter/GlitchLabel) - glitch effect